Alma López: Coyolxauhqui Returns Disguised as Our Lady of Guadalupe Defending the Rights of Las Chicanas

 The title of this piece refers to Ester Hernandez's 1976 sketch of a karate Lady of Guadalupe entitled La Virgen de Guadalupe Defending the Rights of the Xicanos.
-Lopez's choice to use Las Chicanas instead of Hernandez's Los Xicanos conveys her focus on Mexican women.
+López's choice to use Las Chicanas instead of Hernandez's Los Xicanos conveys her focus on Mexican women.
 The subject of the painting is a middle-age, pregnant, indigenous women holding up one hand and a sword in her other hand.
 A halo on her head represents both La Virgen and Coyolxauhqui.
 Her hand held up suggests she is trying to stop an injustice.
 The sword pointing downward suggests she prefers peaceful discussion over violence, but like Coyolxauhqui and La Llorona, she will use violence to protect women.

 La Briosa y la Medusa

-La Briosa y la Medusa was inspired by Lucha Libre, which Lopez had grown up watching.
-This piece focuses on female luchadores, specifically La Medusa and La Briosa, who Lopez had found in her research on luchadoras.
-Lopez saw the story of Alicia Alvarado, La Medusa, who herself had been inspired by a tag team match of luchadoras to become a wrestler herself.
-Lopez saw these women in a male dominated sport like lucha libre and wanted to display the lesser known presence of women.
+La Briosa y la Medusa was inspired by Lucha Libre, which López had grown up watching.
+This piece focuses on female luchadores, specifically La Medusa and La Briosa, who López had found in her research on luchadoras.
+López saw the story of Alicia Alvarado, La Medusa, who herself had been inspired by a tag team match of luchadoras to become a wrestler herself.
+López saw these women in a male dominated sport like lucha libre and wanted to display the lesser known presence of women.
 Something which she herself believed that young people should see and that is the inclusion of women throughout male dominated history and events.